Kung-Pao-Chicken/ctf/2017_ASIS_CTF/reverse_wandere_bits/readme.md

-  In this challenge, we are given an ELF-64 file.
+&nbsp;&nbsp;In this challenge, we are given an ELF-64 file.
 After making an attempt to run it, we know that correct flag should be given as argv[1].

-  Then drag it into IDA.
+&nbsp;&nbsp;Then drag it into IDA.
 Result of static analysis was a real mess because the program was written in C++.
 However, the position of final comparison was clear, that was on 0x4010a0.

 ![Alt ida01](./images/ida01.png?raw=true)

-  Our input string, after certain transformation, should become that shown in picture ("82a38...") to produce a correct result.
+&nbsp;&nbsp;Our input string, after certain transformation, should become that shown in picture ("82a38...") to produce a correct result.
 Not knowing what kind of transformation it is, I set breakpoint on 0x4010a0, to see whether input chars and transformed chars have one-to-one correspondence.
 Luckily they have.
 So I wrote a script with a table that reflect the correspondence relationship.
 After running it we quickly got the flag.

 ```